cotilloec/5-Datasets-of-Interet---Week5/README.md

-This is part of the week 5 assignment that was due on 02/23/2025, explaining my reasoning for selecting the datasets that I have selected.
+This is a collective of assignments due for the second term of OMDS Program